 Process: Start by seasoning the ham with the dry rub before wrapping it in plastic wrap and putting it in the fridge to season overnight.
 Heat your smoker to 250F.
 While it’s heating up put your ham in an aluminum roasting pan.
 Place roasting pan on grill and smoke for 3 hours.
 As the ham is finishing, start making the sweet glaze.
 Put all the ingredients into a saucepan and simmer over medium heat, stirring constantly until the glaze is syrupy and thick.
 Pull the ham off the smoker and allow to rest for at least 15 minutes before pouring the warm glaze over the ham.
 Serve immediately.

 And there you have it!
 Two lovely recipes for the perfect Easter Ham.
-Happy cooking!
+For more Easter recipes, check out this post, “Say Hello To Easter Jell-O Ideas” Happy cooking!